 The sin is not with the outfit.
 It's with immodesty (I Timothy 2:9-10)

-It is true that we should avoid anything that will lead us to sin but this is different from flat out calling wine a sin.
+It is true that we should avoid anything that will lead us to sin but this is different from flat out calling wine or alcohol a sin.
 It's a misuse of the scriptures because money can lead us to sin too.
 When you prioritize anything in life above God, it automatically becomes your idol.
 Money is root of all evil so are we now going to avoid touching money?
-The best way to handle this topic is to tell someone that drinking can lead to drunkenness, which is a sin.
+The best way to handle this topic is to tell someone that drinking wine or alcohol can lead to drunkenness.
 So avoid craving or chasing it if you don't want to become a drunk ESPECIALLY if you have no medical need for it.
-Drinking nothing, nada, zero wine is a guaranteed solution so choose wisely.
+Drinking nothing, nada, zero wine is a guaranteed solution when trying to avoid drunkenness, so choose wisely.

-I made a personal choice to not make alcoholic beverages a necessity in my life but this doesn't mean I haven't tasted it or will not taste it again in the future.
-My personal choice is to do without and never make it a priority.
+I made a personal choice to not make alcoholic beverages a necessity in my life but this doesn't mean I haven't tasted it or will not taste it again in the future if I wanted to do so with self-control.
+However, it is my personal choice is to do without it and never make it a priority.
 I highly recommend you do the same but this doesn't mean I now have the right to tell people that "wine is a sin."
 I cannot make my personal choice into law.
-There are a lot of factors that influenced my decision to abstain from alcoholic consumption.
+There are a lot of factors that influenced my decision to abstain from alcoholic beverage consumption.

 10 REASONS WHY I DON'T LIKE TO DRINK ALCOHOLIC BEVERAGE:

-1. I'm entitled to CHOOSE just like anyone else.
+1. I'm entitled to CHOOSE wisely just like anyone else.

-2. I love being AWARE of my surrounding.
+2. I love being AWARE of my surrounding, not drunk.

 3. My TASTE bud is not tuned into beer taste.
 Lucky me!